-(Ord. of 9-7-1999, § 1(4-307))

 Sec.
 6-383.
 Duties of retail dealers for receipt and preservation of invoices.

 All retail dealers of wine and all persons selling wine at retail within the city shall keep a correct record of all purchases of wine and shall demand of and require all persons from whom they purchase wine to furnish and deliver to them, with the wine, a correct invoice of each purchase.
 The invoice shall be kept and preserved by the retailer at his place of business for a period of 12 months from the date of the purchase.
 The invoices shall be open and subject to inspection by any authorized city representative at all reasonable times.